maheshrijal/notes/docs/aws/rds.md

 RDS Multi AZ is benefical for Disaster Recovery.

 - SYNC Replication
-- One DNS name  - Automatica failover to standby instance
+- One DNS name  - Automatic failover to standby instance
 - Increased availability
 - Failover in case of loss of AZ, loss of network or storage failure
 - No manual intervention